WhichCar

 ⬆️ Back to top

-The Foton ute is set to make a comeback in Australia, with a new line-up of “new energy” and internal combustion engine models expected to arrive in the fourth quarter of 2024.
+The Foton ute is set to make a comeback in Australia, with a new line-up of “new energy” and internal combustion engine models confirmed to arrive by June 2025.

-While it might not use the Tunland nomenclature, it was last seen in Australian dealerships in 2019.
+While the Tunland nomenclature is yet to be confirmed, it was last seen in Australian dealerships in 2019.
 However, with Inchcape now appointed as the brand’s new distributor, its return is imminent.
 Specific details about the next-generation utes are still under wraps.

 In overseas markets, the 2023 Foton Tunland G7 (short wheelbase) and Tunland V9 (long wheelbase) are powered by a 120kW 2.0-litre four-cylinder turbo-diesel engine, paired with either a six-speed manual or an eight-speed automatic transmission.
 The V9 model also features a 48V mild-hybrid system, though these variants were never sold in Australia.